mrviduus/caffeinate-windows/README.md

 * **No dependencies** – pure Win32; runs on Windows 7 → 11 (x64).
 * Refreshes idle timers every **59 s** via `SetThreadExecutionState`.
 * Sends a harmless **F15** keypress as fallback (mirrors original Zhorn Caffeine).
-* Ships as a ≈35 KB EXE (or ≈700 KB fully static).
-* Custom icon and ASCII coffee-cup banner on launch.

 ---